robert/robert.github.com/_posts/2015-09-08-favorite-bits-from-my-insane-never-to-be-published-novel.md

 ---
-title: Extracts from my ten year-old novel
+title: Favorite bits from my insane, never-to-be-published novel
 layout: post
-published: false
 ---
 I just re-found a 50,000 word, 80% finished novel that I wrote 10 years ago in high school.
 As a story with a coherent plot and nuanced characters it is a total disaster, but I still think that some of the individual sections are kind of funny.
 So before I decide that it’s a bad idea, below are 12 of them.